roseylovegb/roseylovegb.github.io/README.md

 + Project 5: Working with debugginh Node.js and using classes and constructors and methods.
 Working with objects and arrays. (no link because I did not do the extra credit project)

-+ Project 6[Project 6](https://roseylovegb.github.io/cit281-p6/): Working with classes and inheritance, and JavaSscript syntax [Repository](https://github.com/roseylovegb/cit281-p6.git)
++ [Project 6](https://roseylovegb.github.io/cit281-p6/): Working with classes and inheritance, and JavaSscript syntax [Repository](https://github.com/roseylovegb/cit281-p6.git)

 + [Project 7](https://roseylovegb.github.io/cit281-p7/): Using Github Pages, and working with Github repos [Repository](https://github.com/roseylovegb/cit281-p7.git)